Skip to content

 1. Open the AWS Config console.

-2. Choose Rules, and then choose Add rule.
+2. In the navigation pane, choose Rules, and then choose Add rule.

 3. In Select rule type, choose Add AWS managed rule.